crucibles/project-aegis/README.md

 # PROJECT AEGIS

-Automated Education Gamified Instruction System (correct this if wrong)
+Automated Education Gamified Instruction System

 A project for gamification of education by:
 <ul>